HMS Jason (1892): Design and construction

 Jason was 230 ft long between perpendiculars, with a beam of 27 ft and a draught of 12 ft.
 Displacement was 810 LT.
 Two triple-expansion steam engines, fed by four locomotive boilers, drove two propeller shafts.
 The machinery was heavier than that installed in the Sharpshooters, and was slightly downrated (from 3600 ihp to 3500 ihp) to improve reliability.
 This gave a speed of 18.7 kn.

-The ship was armed with two 4.7-inch (120 mm) QF guns mounted fore and aft on the ships centreline, backed up by four 3-pounder (47 mm) guns (two in single mounts on the ship's beam and two in casemates forward) and a single .45-inch Gardner machine gun.
+The ship was armed with two 4.7-inch (120 mm) QF guns mounted fore and aft on the ship's centreline, backed up by four 3-pounder (47 mm) guns (two in single mounts on the ship's beam and two in casemates forward) and a single .45-inch Gardner machine gun.
 Three 18-inch (450 mm) torpedo tubes were fitted, with one fixed in the ship's bow and the other two on swivelling mounts on the beam.
 The ship had a crew of 91.

 Jason was laid down at the Naval Construction & Engineering Co.'s (later Vickers Armstrong) Barrow-in-Furness shipyard on 7 September 1891, was launched on 14 May 1892 and completed in June 1893 at a cost of £49,253.